merative/spm-chatbot/cookbook/README.md

-# IBM Cúram Social Program Management (SPM) Virtual Assistant sample application and cookbook
+# Merative Social Program Management (SPM) Virtual Assistant sample application and cookbook

 This repository contains the assets and the cookbook to integrate SPM with IBM Watson Assistant.